When to hire a professional designer

 Don’t get me wrong; handyman skills are important.
 Especially when it comes to presentations.
 Let’s face it, designers aren’t cheap – especially good ones.
 So hiring a designer or a design firm to build your world-class presentation might be out of your price range.
 Do it yourself and save big bucks.

 That’s one of the reasons we publish this blog.
-So anyone with an internet connection can start educating themselves and learn how to design for themselves.
+This way, anyone with an internet connection can start educating themselves and learn how to design for themselves.
 It’s also one of the reasons Nancy published slide:ology – to provide some in-depth instruction that anyone can get their hands on.
 And finally, for the armchair designer who wants to get as close to Duarte as possible without being on our 401k plan, we offer a series of workshops and webinars.

 But my dad had the right idea.
 Sometimes you need to call in a professional.
 And to help you figure out when you should do that, here are two clear signs: